austenlux/PartyView/README.md

 | Mode | Effect |
 |:-:|:-|
 ON|The PartyView is partying.
-It will move in a circle and change colors.
-This is the Default Value.
-OFF|The PartyView is not partying.
+It will move in a circle and change colors. **Default Value** OFF|The PartyView is not partying.
 It will not move or change colors.
 SPIN|The PartyView will only move in a circle.
 It will not change colors.
 STROBE|The PartyView will only change colors.
 It will not move in a circle.